-Our expertise is in the design and analysis of equipment operating in elevated and super-elevated temperature service.
-We have helped to develop design criteria in national consensus Codes and Standards for elevated temperature equipment.
-The O’Donnell-Porowski solution for the response of structures subjected to cyclic thermal and pressure loads is used world-wide in the design of elevated temperature components.
+Our expertise includes the design and analysis of equipment operating in elevated and super-elevated temperature service.
+We have helped to develop design criteria in national consensus Codes and Standards for elevated temperature equipment – the O’Donnell-Porowski solution for the response of structures subjected to cyclic thermal and pressure loads is used world-wide in the design of elevated temperature components.
 We perform:

 - Creep Fatigue Evaluations

 - Materials Evaluations